lkarikari/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](coding1.PNG)

 I ended up reverting to the original code and just added other elements like the use of the buttons and the LED display.
-Making the songs
+Making the songs wasn't very hard, but it took a long time to finish.

 ![Image](coding2.PNG)

+Here's a bit more of the code.
+As you can see, there are a lot of tones I had to make.

 ## Project outcome ##